 Minds and Music

-This series is made possible through the Reichwald German Studies Fund, with support from the Faculty of Creative and Critical Studies (FCCS) and the Department of Economics, Philosophy and Political Science in the Irving.
+This series has been made possible through the Reichwald German Studies Fund, with support from the Faculty of Creative and Critical Studies (FCCS) and the Department of Economics, Philosophy and Political Science in the Irving.
 K Barber Faculty of Arts and Social Sciences.

 Where: University Centre Ballroom (UNC 200), UBC Okanagan 3272 University Way